Please join us here on Sunday morning when the service becomes 'live'.

-ANNIVERSARY BLESSINGS to Deb & Jim Smith, who celebrate their 39th Wedding Anniversary on July 11:
+ANNIVERSARY BLESSINGS to Walter Stewart & Ron Dyck, who celebrate their 38th Wedding Anniversary on Oct 14.

-By the power of your Holy Spirit, pour out the abundance of your blessing upon this man and this woman.
+By the power of your Holy Spirit, pour out the abundance of your blessing upon these two people.
 Defend them from every enemy.
 Lead them into all peace.
 Let their love for each other be a seal upon their hearts, a mantle about their shoulders, and a crown upon their foreheads.
 Bless them in their work and in their companionship; in their sleeping and in their waking; in their joys and in their sorrows; in their life and in their death.
 Finally, in your mercy, bring them to that table where your saints feast for ever in your heavenly home; through Jesus Christ our Lord, who with you and the Holy Spirit lives and reigns, one God, for ever and ever.
 Amen.

 The eternal God is thy refuge, and underneath are the everlasting arms.
 [Deut.
 33.27]